Cosmo12978/Infomarker-plugin/README.md

 This is an infomarker system where you can place environment text markers for players that are given the flag.

+To install: Move Infomarker folder into plugins then your done.

 Flag Needed to spawn a marker: M
 Command to Spawn /Infomarker  ( the only player that can edit a marker is the player that spawned it using this command ) A nice UI is featured on the base of the marker ( use context menu to find it easy )